-QUALITY INDICATORS FOR RSI AND DEI
+QUALITY INDICATORS FOR RSI AND SAS

-In this comprehensive Quality Checklist, key indicators are tagged to highlight elements supporting Regular and Substantive Interaction (#RSI) and Diversity, Equity, and Inclusion (#DEI).
-These indicators assist faculty, instructional designers, and administrators in documenting and improving how online course design and instruction align with RSI regulations and DEI initiatives.
+In our comprehensive Quality Checklist, key indicators are tagged to highlight elements for Regular and Substantive Interaction (#RSI) and Supporting All Students (#SAS).
+These indicators assist faculty, instructional designers, and administrators in documenting and improving how online course design and instruction align with RSI regulations and Student Support initiatives.

-RSI, a foundation for effective online teaching and learning, encapsulates regular, frequent, and predictable academic interactions initiated by the instructor to foster student engagement and support.
+RSI, a foundation for effective online teaching and learning, encapsulates regular, frequent and predictable academic interactions initiated by the instructor to foster student engagement and support.
 Although RSI is a federal requirement for online courses utilizing Title IV funds, it transcends compliance and significantly contributes to the quality of online instruction.
 It is manifested in both the design and teaching of online courses, with the course design standards setting the framework to enable RSI.
 (Learn more: U.S. Department of Education Issues Final Rules on Distance Education and Innovation, 2020)

-DEI is about creating an inclusive, respectful, and engaging learning environment that embraces the uniqueness of every student.
-It underscores the importance of equal opportunities for all students, irrespective of their backgrounds, to learn, grow, and succeed.
-DEI is a crucial consideration when selecting course content, learning activities, and assessments.
-It involves a conscious effort to design and teach courses in a way that doesn't privilege some students over others, but instead fosters an effective, equitable, and inclusive learning environment for all.
-(Learn more: Mason's Anti-Racism and Inclusive Excellence Initiative)
+SAS is about creating a supportive, respectful, and engaging learning environment for every student.
+It underscores the importance of supporting all students to learn, grow, and succeed.
+SAS is a crucial consideration when selecting course content, learning activities and assessments.
+It involves a conscious effort to design and teach courses in a way that fosters an effective, equitable, and inclusive learning environment for all.
+(Learn more about Access to Research and Inclusive Excellence Framework, George Mason University).

-In essence, the Quality Checklist is a guide for facilitating transformational learning experiences that align with Mason's mission and values, contributing to the well-being and success of every member of our academic community.
-By focusing on these specific indicators, faculty can make meaningful strides in improving RSI and DEI in their online courses and teaching practices.
+Our Quality Checklist is a guide for facilitating transformational learning experiences that align with George Mason's mission and values, contributing to the well-being and success of every member of our academic community.
+By focusing on these specific indicators for quality, faculty can make meaningful strides in improving RSI and SAS in their online courses and teaching practices.